 18. Investing in Real Estate Helps Mitigate Risk

-Shawn Kunkler, Realtor, Paragon Real Estate Group
+Shawn Kunkler, Real Estate Agent, Paragon Real Estate Group

 One of the greatest benefits of having real estate in one’s investment portfolio is for mitigating risk.
 Sure, having a calculated income month over month is an outstanding benefit, but having insulation against higher-risk investments like stocks is often important.
 Having the right blend of real estate in one’s portfolio can offer just enough diversification to help offset exposure by not hyper-focusing on one single investment profile.